embedded-office/canopen-stack/docs/docs/usecase/control.md

     Note over S,N: NMT State = CO_PREOP
 ```

-The CANopen network state machine state is still in `CO_INIT` after the node initialization, because there may be several additional actions necessary before setting the node in pre-operational state.
+The CANopen network state machine state is still in `CO_INIT` after the node initialization, because there may be several additional actions necessary before setting the node in the pre-operational state.
 With the second function call `CONodeStart()` the bootup message is sent and the node is in pre-operational mode.
 The node is now able to perform network communications.